dantorres/blink/readme.md

 A very simple script for keeping and maintaining backups of your stuff.
 This is basically a higher-level layer on top of your system's rsync command.

+I wrote it as a simple solution to keep my photography work backed up in a bunch of mobile drives whilst on the road, as well as my multiple home backup destinations.

 ## Usage

 Simply tell the script to process a JSON file with all of your backup operations, like so: